mas300labs-uofsa/tops-coastal-pCO2/README.md

 The article describes the use of locally calibrated satellite products to improve the satellite estimation of the partial pressure of carbon dioxide in coastal waters.

 > The semi-mechanistic pCO2 retrieval model may be applied in other river-dominated coastal waters with acceptable accuracy of empirical parameters.
-> local tuning or overall improvement of standard satellite algorithms for coastal waters can significantly improve the accuracy of satellite pCO2 estimation in continental shelf waters.

 ## Open-Source Science